SokichiFujita/starter-react-component/README.md

 npx starter-react-component init [YourNewReactComponent]
 ```

+Notice: Following tools are used in new project

+  - TypeScript
+  - Webpack & Webpack dev server
+  - Babel
+  - ESLint
+  - Jest
+  - etc.

 ## How to publish my React Component to npm

 1. Configure the generated `package.json`. (e.g. Add your name to the `auther`)